amirinisrael/amirinisrael.github.io/README.md

 -	compensate for spring-back

 It is a good idea to bend over a flat surface.
 That way, the results will be flat if you maintain a constant distance from the flat surface.

 To make a bend, position the bender so that the bend starts at the first mark.
 Most hand benders are marked so that you know where the bend starts.
-So align the start mark on tube with 0⁰on the bender.
+So align the start mark on tube with 0⁰ on the bender.
 Then bend a little beyond 90 degrees and watch the spring-back.
 If necessary, repeat until the end mark on the tube aligns with the 90⁰ mark on the bender after spring-back.

 Continue to the 2nd, 3rd and 4th bend in a similar manner.

 When you are finished you should have a nearly flat rack.
 If it is not flat, take the time to bend it as flat as best you can.
 Brazing over a flat plate will further flatten the rack.

-Please note that the ends will overlap, as rounded corners use less material than straight corners.
+When you finish the last bend you will see that the ends overlap.
+This is because rounded corners use less material than the straight corners assumed in the length calculation.

-Note: A hand bender can do this job as accurately as a bending jig, but not as fast.
-If you are planning on building many racks, jigs are essential.
+For large production volumes a bending jig is essential because it is much faster and produces consistently the same results.

 ## Clamping the Tubes and Cutting the Overlap
 Clamp the recently bent frame of the rack to a flat steel surface.
 Measures the sides with a yardstick to ensure that the opposite sides are of equal length.
 Mark the overlap of the joint and cut to size.